British Airtours: Corporate changes, new name and new services

 Following the corporations' intervention, BEA Airtours acquired seven former BOAC Boeing 707-436s.
 These aircraft had a greater seating capacity than required and were powered by four Rolls-Royce Conway engines, an older generation engine type than the four Pratt & Whitney JT3D turbofans which powered the ex-American 707-123Bs it had originally selected to replace its Comet fleet.
 This meant that the ex-BOAC 707s had higher operating costs.
 However, BOAC was prepared to sell these aircraft to BEA Airtours at a lower price than American was asking for its planes.
 The £4.3m sale price included BOAC's entire spares holding (inclusive of engines) for the seven aircraft.
 This helped compensate for the cost differential.
 The first of these 174-seat aircraft entered service in 1971 while the last aircraft of this batch joined the fleet in 1973.
 By that time, four of the airline's nine Comet 4Bs had already been withdrawn from service and sold to rival British charter airlines.

 The 1973 oil crisis in the wake of the 1973 Arab-Israeli War, which led to a quadrupling of the price of a barrel of oil, substantially increased the operating costs of the remaining fuel-thirsty Comets and began to have an adverse impact on the airline's financial performance.
 British Airtours, as the airline had become known following the establishment of British Airways in 1974 as a result of the 1972 BEA—BOAC merger, therefore decided to retire its remaining five Comets at the end of that year's summer season and to sell the entire fleet to independent British operator Dan-Air.

-In 1975, British Airtours commenced transatlantic Advance Booking Charter (ABC) flights to the United States.
+In 1975, British Airtours Ltd. - new name of the airline from 1 January 1974 - commenced transatlantic Advance Booking Charter (ABC) flights to the United States.
 Over the coming years, British Airtours acquired additional Boeing 707s which British Airways had inherited from BOAC.
 In June 1982, British Airtours launched twice-weekly scheduled services between Gatwick and Newark using Boeing 707s in an all-economy configuration.
 However, the airline's foray into the transatlantic scheduled market ended after only seven months in early January 1983.